goncalopalaio/goncalopalaio.github.io/hugo/content/post/post_24082019_productivity.md

 draft = false
 +++

-Productivity is all about minimizing bullshit.
+Productivity is all about minimizing things that get in the way.

 I feel that I'm constantly complaining about compilation times.
 Just create a new, empty Android project and see how much time it takes to have an application running in the device.
 It's ridiculous.